Liniker: Views on queer rights

-When asked if she had a message for conservative people who are against birth control, abortion and gays, Liniker replied: 'It's my body.
+When asked if she had a message for conservative people who are against birth control, abortion and gay people, Liniker replied: 'It's my body.
 I am free to do what I want with it.
 If I have this entireness, how come you want to stick your nose in it?
 Who do you think you are to lay down the rules I am supposed to follow?
 To each their own, to each body its history.'

 Musical influences

 Liniker lists as her main musical influences Clube do Balanço, Cartola, Elza Soares, Etta James, Nina Simone, Caetano Veloso, Gilberto Gil, Gal Costa, Tulipa Ruiz, Tássia Reis as well as members of her own family.

 Liniker was one of the featured performers in a televised musical tribute to Milton Nascimento on the Brazilian TV series Altas Horas in 2023.